Librarika/manual/docs/cataloging.md

 ## Media

+You can access all your catalog items along with thier associated copies information from the `Dashboard -> Catalogs -> Catalog Items` section.
+Clicking on the `View` link next to a Catalog Item will display the item detail containing all the copies and options to edit / modify those information.

 ### Smart Add

 Smart add method lets you easily add books information from online.
 All you need is the ISBN number.
 Please treat this as a added function, not a complete replacement of `Manual Add` method.